Vegetable Gardening Tips

 What kind of soil do vegetables need?

-Vegetables like low acid PH levels in the soil.
+Vegetables like acidic PH levels in the soil.
 A good combination of compost, potting mix and or topsoil works very well.
 You can always amend the soil with nutrients at a later date.

 Weeds will suck up all the nutrients from the soil.
 So remember to pull out all weeds whenever possible.